-- arguments to justify conclusions. (grades 3-5) - perimeter, area, surface area, and volume. (grades 6-8)
+- Geometry: Make and test conjectures about geometric properties and relationships, and develop logical arguments to justify conclusions. (grades 3-5) - Measurement: Understand, select, and use units of appropriate size and type to measure angles, perimeter, area, surface area, and volume. (grades 6-8)